-There are many important benefits when kids, especially beginning readers, read series books; books series like the ones I’ll list below.
+There are many important benefits when kids, especially beginning readers, read these kinds of series books like the ones I’ll list below.

-But first, let’s first look at the reading benefits and how these books can give kids important boosts in reading skills…
+But before I list book titles, let’s look at how these books can give kids important boosts in reading skills…

 Benefits of Reading Books in a Series

 When young children reread (and reread and reread) familiar books like Brown, Bear, Brown Bear by Eric Carle many things are happening.
 One of those things is that kids know what to expect from the story.
 They’ve heard it so many times.

 Reading predictable chapter books is akin to reading a familiar picture book like Brown Bear or for me, watching a favorite cop shows on television like Blue Bloods or NCIS.

 Every show is set up the same.
 Viewers know there will be a mystery which will be solved by the same favorite characters who are in every episode.

 In a predictable chapter book, we have familiar characters and a familiar plot with only the conflict and the setting changing.
 (Sort of like my cop shows.)